Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Can Someone See Your Internet History If You Use Their WiFi?

-When you connect to a WiFi network, the WiFi owner can see your browsing history, searches, downloads, and the apps you’ve used via the WiFi router’s logs — even if you use incognito mode or delete your search history from your device.
-They can’t see your internet history, downloads, or searches on the WiFi bill, but it will show the devices that accessed the internet and how much data they’ve used.
+When you connect your computer or smartphone to a WiFi network, the WiFi owner can see your internet browsing and search history, downloads, and apps you’ve used via the WiFi router’s logs (even if you use incognito mode or delete your search history from your device).
+They can’t see this information on the WiFi bill, which only shows the devices that accessed the internet and how much data they’ve used.

-If you connect to someone else’s WiFi network — public or private — without taking steps to protect your privacy, the WiFi owner or network administrator can technically see all of your online activity.
+If you connect to someone else’s WiFi network — public or private — without taking steps to protect your privacy, the WiFi owner or network administrator can technically see all your internet activity.

 This includes the web pages you visit and their URLs, your search history, the apps you’ve used, and how much time you spend on each website.